【Graduation Gift】Classic Taiwanese Hinoki – Pure Essential Oil Woodsy Scent Taiwan Souvenir

 Listing Summary

-Taiwanese cypress, grown in the high mountains, yields essential oil rich in precious hinokitiol, sabinene, and phytoncides.
-Research suggests these components can enhance autonomic nervous system activity, easing anxiety and stress.
-Compared to the robust and crisp scent of yellow cypress, red cypress, with its myrtenol content, offers a gentler, more mellow aroma, subtly sweet with a hint of apple in its aftertaste.
+Taiwan cypress, grown in the majestic mountains, yields precious essential oil rich in hinokitiol, dehydrokawain, and hinokitiol.
+Research suggests these components can stimulate the autonomic nervous system, soothing anxiety and stress.
+While yellow cypress offers a deep, crisp aroma, red cypress, with its myrtenol content, presents a gentler, more mellow profile, leaving a subtle, sweet apple-like finish.

 Reviews